Semiconductor machining assembly being performed in a clean room manufacturing production environment

 Here at PEKO, these are challenges that we deal with daily.
-Companies from Silicon Valley to Southern California and all the way to Boston, MA can benefit from working with a good Semiconductor machine parts manufacturer.
+Companies from Silicon Valley to Southern California and all the way to Boston, MA, can benefit from working with a good semiconductor machining and assembly manufacturer.
 By successfully dealing with such challenges, we can ensure the customer receives the product as demanded.

 1. High Vacuum Environments

-The high vacuum environments require a lot of parts with sealing surfaces and leak testing requirements.
-Suppliers must get very proficient at machining these sealing surfaces to the surface finishes needed.
-Often times a good supplier will leak test various systems: deionized or RO water, coolant, oil, clean dry air, helium, and vacuum systems.
-Interestingly enough, bringing helium leak testing in-house vacuum testing for complex parts can become a critical capability for a CNC machine shop in the Semi business to procure.
+High vacuum environments require a lot of parts with sealing surfaces and leak testing requirements.
+Suppliers must be very proficient at machining these sealing surfaces to the surface finishes needed.
+Often times a good supplier will leak test various systems, like deionized or RO water, coolant, oil, clean dry air, helium, and vacuum systems.
+Interestingly enough, bringing helium leak testing for complex parts in-house can become a critical capability for a semiconductor machining and assembly shop to procure.

 2. Double and Half Cyclical Business